matthewphamilton/r4dev/content/en/docs/Framework/Develop models/House style.md

 ---
-title: "ready4 framework developer tools for authoring algorithms with a consistent house style"
+title: "ready4 tools for authoring algorithms with a consistent house style"
 linkTitle: "Algorithms"
 date: 2017-01-05
 tags: